turnkeylinux/confconsole/docs/Lets_encrypt.rst

 You will need to manually configure the usage of these certificates.
 Generally that will require you to explicitly state the certificate path to use in each virtual host (or app if not a webserver).
 Further elaboration is outside the scope of this doc.
+Please feel free to seek further assistance on the `TurnKey Linux forums`_ (requires free website user account).

 - **WARNING:** If you re-run confconsole's Let's Encrypt plugin after reconfiguring `/etc/dehydrated/confconsole.domains.txt` with more